Mehbarki/ipssi_2019/README.md

-# Projet Ipssi 2019 DevOps
+# Ipssi 2019 DevOps Project

-Ce projet a pour but d'apprendre les bases d'utilisation de git.
+The purpose of this project is to learn the basics of using git.
-De plus, il stockera les versionnements de mes scripts ipssi ! :)
+In addition, it will store the versions of my ipssi scripts ! :)

 ## Mehdi Mebarki